maxdzyubak/maxdzyubak/README.md

 <!-- - 💬 Ask me about ... -->
 - 📩 How to reach me: <a href="https://t.me/maxdzyubak">telegram</a> or <a href="mailto: maxdzyubak@gmail.com">e-mail</a>
 <!-- - 😄 Pronouns: ... -->
-- ⚡ Fun fact: I love books, hikes, running, skyrunning, football, basketball and chess
+- ⚡ I like: football, basketball, hiking, skyrunning, walks in an empty city, play chess and reeding books